Frequently Asked Questions

 Members of ICOM and of the Austrian Museum Association (Museumsbund Österreich) receive free admission upon presentation of a valid membership card.

-Is there free admission for members of the Italian Ministry of Culture, the police, the fire department, or the Red/White Cross?
+Is there free admission for members of the police, the fire department, or the Red/White Cross?

 Only for personnel on duty.